jl924/glacierRepo/README.md

 - View questions
   - The section displays up to 4 questions and 2 answers per question.
 Questions only contain their question body and include helpfulness and report functionality.
   - Each answer includes the same functionality, with additional user and date information for the posted answer.
 If more than 2 answers exist, then a See More Answers button will appear that displays the remaining questions when clicked.
-Collapse Answers will then display at the bottom of the list to collapse the answers back to 2.
   - Clicking on the More Answered Questions button will expand the questions list to a scrollable list that includes the remaining questions.
   - Each question and it's corresponding answers can be marked as helpful by clicking Yes.
 This will increase the helpfulness count of the respective question or answer by 1.
 Questions can be reported by clicking on report which will mark them as reported in the system and remove them from the list.
   - Reporting answers will provide visual feedback that the answer has been marked as reported but keep the answer in the list.